computersarecool/willynolan.com/_posts/projects/2017-04-06-att-stadium.md

     - p: 'In addition to writing the show control software, I got the great opportunity to evaluate my programming
 <i>in situ</i> while serving as its operator on a several occasions.'

-    - p: 'During the takeover moments the director would call out which video to play with an emphatic countdown.
+    - p: During the takeover moments the director would call out which video to play with an emphatic countdown.

-My narration in the featured video is a much slower (and less enthusiastic) interpretation of his quite epic commands.'
+    - p: My narration in the video at the end of this post is a much slower (and less enthusiastic) interpretation of his very epic announcing style.

     - figure:
         type: ul